harplife/zettelkasten/math/precalculus/Chapter 4/3_Logarithmic_Functions.md

 ## Logarithmic Functions

-A L<mark class="hltr-trippy">ogarithmic Function</mark> is the inverse of an exponential function.
+A <mark class="hltr-trippy">Logarithmic Function</mark> is the inverse of an exponential function.

 Given an exponential with base $a$ :